AlienTechSoftware/RoboKhatt/README.md

 My approach involves training a model to render small sentences or even single words initially.
 At runtime, the rendered image will be used to feed the diffusion model.
 This approach allows us to start with simpler tasks and gradually scale up to more complex text generation.

 ## Additional Notes
 I'm excited about the potential of this project to merge the elegance of Arabic calligraphy with the power of modern AI.
-Any feedback or contributions to further enhance RoboKhatt are welcome!
+Any feedback or contributions to further enhance RoboKhutt are welcome!

 ## Features